+A. Responsibilities

-- A. Responsibilities - 1.
-Student's Responsibility
+1. Student's Responsibility

 It is the student's right to be in school.
-It is also the student's responsibility to attend all assigned classes including study hall, lyceum, pep-fest, lunch, and other school-related activities every day that school is in session and to be aware of and follow the correct procedures when absent from an assigned class or study hall.
+It is also the student's responsibility to attend all assigned classes and study halls every day that school is in session and to be aware of and follow the correct procedures when absent from an assigned class or study hall.
 Finally, it is the student's responsibility to request any missed assignments due to an absence.